 How WISE can help you meet your mutual obligations

-Tuesday August 4, 2020, marks the gradual return of mutual obligations requirements for people on Disability Employment Services (DES), jobactive and on JobSeeker in all states except Victoria.
-The impacts of COVID-19 means many people in Australia may be navigating Centrelink for the first time.
-We’ve detailed what you need to know about mutual obligations and how WISE is here to assist you.
+With many job seekers in Australia navigating Services Australia and Centrelink for the first time, we’ve detailed what you need to know about mutual obligations and how WISE Employment is here to assist you.

 What are mutual obligations?

-Job service providers (like WISE Employment) are here to assist you with creating a suitable job plan that is relevant to your experience, skills and career interests.
+Employment services providers, like WISE Employment, can help you create a suitable job plan that is relevant to your previous work experience, job skills and career interests.
 Ultimately, we are here to ensure you gain employment that is right for you.

-We’ve been helping people into employment for over 25 years!
+We’ve been helping job seekers into employment since 1991!
 Ensuring our customers find long-lasting, meaningful work is what we do.
-To get started with WISE, you will need to register as a job seeker with us or get Centrelink to refer you to your local WISE office (see below for more).
+To get started with WISE, you will need to register as a job seeker with WISE or ask Centrelink to refer you to your local WISE office (see below for more).

-Once you agree on your Job Plan, WISE can help you by:
+Once you agree on your Job Plan that’s tailored to your specific needs, WISE can help you by:

 - Assisting you with understanding and meeting your mutual obligations